Haxxnet/Matrix42-EmpCrypt/README.md

 # Matrix42-EmpCrypt
-Matrix42 executable and DLL to decrypt password hashes.
+Matrix42 executable and DLL to generate or decrypt password hashes (v14.2).

 ## How to